econcz/pylppinv/README.md

-# Linear Programming via Pseudoinverse Estimation
+# Linear Programming via Regularized Least Squares

-The **Linear Programming via Pseudoinverse Estimation (LPPinv)** is a two-stage estimation method that reformulates linear programs as structured least-squares problems.
+The **Linear Programming via Regularized Least Squares (LPPinv)** is a two-stage estimation method that reformulates linear programs as structured least-squares problems.
 Based on the [Convex Least Squares Programming (CLSP)](https://pypi.org/project/pyclsp/ "Convex Least Squares Programming") framework, LPPinv solves linear inequality, equality, and bound constraints by (1) constructing a canonical constraint system and computing a pseudoinverse projection, followed by (2) a convex-programming correction stage to refine the solution under additional regularization (e.g., Lasso, Ridge, or Elastic Net).
 LPPinv is intended for **underdetermined** and **ill-posed** linear problems, for which standard solvers fail.
+All calculations are performed in numpy.float64 precision.

 ## Installation